I Want To...

-The Johns Hopkins Comprehensive Diabetes Center is committed to helping you or your loved one successfully manage diabetes.
-We use the latest information, treatments and technology available.
-While there is no cure for diabetes it can be controlled, allowing people to have full, productive lives.
-By integrating diet, oral medication or insulin, we work with people to assure the best possible outcomes, helping people with diabetes to live long and healthy lives.
+The Johns Hopkins Comprehensive Diabetes Center is committed to helping you or your loved one successfully manage diabetes using the latest information, treatments, and technology available.
+While there is currently no cure for diabetes, it can be controlled, allowing people to have full, productive lives.
+By integrating diet, oral medication or insulin, and patient education, the Diabetes Center works to achieve the best possible outcomes, helping people with diabetes to live long and healthy lives.

 Hopkins is a leader in serving people with diabetes.
-Consistently ranked as one of the top three endocrinology programs in the country, Johns Hopkins has a history of success.
+Consistently ranked as one of the top diabetes and endocrinology programs in the country, Johns Hopkins has a history of success.